When You Feel Alone as a Teacher (and Stuck)

 You see, we were created to thrive on community and to learn better together.

-And one of the best ways teachers can learn, grow, and stay encouraged is by intentionally connecting with other educators.
+And one of the best ways teachers can learn, grow, and stay encouraged is by intentionally connecting with other passionate educators.
+Even if it takes a little extra work to find them.

 What if Your Colleagues Are…..
 Um…..
 Not the Best?